datvodinh/blog/_posts/2023-05-05-Transformer.md

 ---

 # Transformer

-Today will talk about transfomer, the algorithm behind the success of Large Language Model!
+We will explore the power of the Transformer algorithm, the driving force behind the remarkable success of Large Language Models.
+Additionally, I will take you on a journey of building this algorithm from the ground up, providing you with a comprehensive understanding of its inner workings.

 ![Alt Text](https://machinelearningmastery.com/wp-content/uploads/2021/08/attention_research_1.png)

 ---